Keala Keanaaina

-Keala Keanaaina (born May 30, 1977) is a former American football fullback who played two seasons with the San Jose SaberCats of the Arena Football League.
+Keala Keanaaina (born May 30, 1976) is an American former professional football fullback who played two seasons with the San Jose SaberCats of the Arena Football League.
 He first enrolled at San Jose State University before transferring to the College of San Mateo and lastly the University of California, Berkeley.
-He attended Junípero Serra High School in San Mateo, California.
-Keanaaina was also a member of the Cleveland Browns of the National Football League.

-Early years
+Early life

-Keanaaina played high school football for the Junípero Serra High School Padres.
-As a junior, Keanaaina led the Serra Padre varsity football team in tackles, with a record 143 tackles, earning All WCAL first team, All Peninsula second team and All San Mateo County second team honors as a linebacker.
-In his senior campaign, Keanaaina earned WCAL Defensive Player of the Year, first team All WCAL, first team All Peninsula, and first team All San Mateo County honors as a 6-1, 200-pound linebacker.
+Keanaaina played high school football at Junípero Serra High School in San Mateo, California.
+He earned WCAL Defensive Player of the Year and first team San Mateo County honors as a 6-1, 200-pound linebacker.